Risk Factors Dashboard

 Introduction

-We are an international producer and marketer of beer, wine, and spirits with operations in the U.S., Mexico, New Zealand, and Italy with powerful, consumer-connected, high-quality brands like Corona Extra, Modelo Especial, Robert Mondavi Winery, Kim Crawford, Meiomi, The Prisoner Wine Company, High West, Casa Noble, and Mi CAMPO.
+We are an international producer and marketer of beer, wine, and spirits with operations in the U.S., Mexico, New Zealand, and Italy with powerful, consumer-connected, high-quality brands like Modelo Especial, Corona Extra, Pacifico, Robert Mondavi Winery, Kim Crawford, The Prisoner Wine Company, High West, Casa Noble, and Mi CAMPO.
 In the U.S., we are one of the top growth contributors at retail among beverage alcohol suppliers.
-We are the second-largest beer company in the U.S. and continue to strengthen our leadership position as the #1 share gainer in the high-end beer segment and the overall U.S. beer market.
-In Fiscal 2024, Modelo Especial became the #1 beer brand in the U.S. beer market in dollar sales.
-Within wine and spirits, we have reshaped our brand portfolio to a higher-end focused business and continue to expand our supply channels through DTC and international markets.
+We are also the second-largest beer company and have the #1 beer brand, Modelo Especial, in dollar sales in the U.S. We continued to strengthen our leadership position in the U.S. beer market as the #1 share gainer in the high-end beer segment and the overall U.S. beer market.
+Within wine and spirits, we have implemented a multi-year strategy to reposition this business to a portfolio of exclusively higher-end brands that we believe will generate higher growth and higher margins, aligned to our focus on consumer-led premiumization trends, and we continue to progressively expand our supply channels through DTC and international markets.
+We continue to believe that over the medium-term our wine and spirits business will return to net sales growth supported by the transformation undertaken over the last few years to better align our portfolio with broader consumer-led premiumization trends, expand our omni-channel capabilities, and extend into select international markets.
 The strength of our brands makes us a supplier of choice to many of our consumers and our customers, which include wholesale distributors, retailers, and on-premise locations.
 We conduct our business through entities we wholly own as well as through a variety of joint ventures and other entities.

 Our mission is to build brands that people love because we believe elevating human connections is Worth Reaching For.
-It is worth our dedication, hard work, and calculated risks to anticipate market trends and deliver more for our consumers, shareholders, employees, and industry.
+It is worth our dedication, hard work, and calculated risks to anticipate market trends and deliver more for our consumers, stockholders, employees, and industry.
 This dedication is what has driven us to become one of the fastest-growing, large CPG companies in the U.S. at retail.
-Our core values guide our pursuits:

-Headquartered in Victor, New York, through May 2024 and in Rochester, New York thereafter, we are a Delaware corporation incorporated in 1972, as the successor to a business founded in 1945.
+Headquartered in Rochester, New York, we are a Delaware corporation incorporated in 1972, as the successor to a business founded in 1945.

 Strategy